 This symposium will provide an introduction to various computing techniques useful for JDM researchers, in order to foster a computational community in our field.
 Many individuals, especially graduate students, have expressed strong interest in such a session tailored specifically to decision scientists.
 It goes beyond the traditional presentation format to survey useful technologies, offer hands-on tutorials, and provide a forum for interested researchers to learn more about existing free software as well as advice from developers about creating their own.
 Software descriptions and mock-ups will be available online and announced prior to the conference.
 During the symposium developers will briefly demonstrate the software, allow those with laptops to explore their software's functionality, and answer questions about design and application.
 Due to overwhelming response from developers and symposium time constraints, only a subset of those technologies featured online can be covered during the symposium.
-These were be selected by the organizer, based on voting from website visitors.
-Symposium presenters will be available collectively at a table during the Sunday evening poster session for interested individuals to receive additional informal contact.
-The following projects will be presented:
+These will be selected by the organizer, based on voting from website visitors and to ensure representation from three primary domains: experimental designs; data visualization and analysis; simulation, modeling, and prediction; and instructional tools.
+Symposium presenters will be available collectively at a table during a subsequent poster session for interested individuals to receive additional informal contact.